rodrigue10/phoenix/desktop/wallet/README.md

 ## Build and Start Desktop Wallet

-You need installed globally angular-cli: `npm i @angular/cli -g`
+You need installed globally angular-cli: `npm i @angular/cli -g` You also need installed globally lerna: `npm i lerna -g`

 Run the following commands to start the wallet as [electron](https://electronjs.org/) app